AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/index.md

 -   **Personalized Download**: The samples download zip contains a private.key file and a samples folder with a preconfigured pdfservices-api-credentials.json file.
 -   **Non Personalized Download**: The samples download zip contains the private.key file and a pdfservices-api-credentials.json file.

-After downloading the zip, private.key and credentials info in pdfservices-api-credentials.json can be used to call REST APIs directly per the instructions mentioned in [Public API Docs](./howtos/api-usage.md).
+After downloading the zip, private.key and credentials info in pdfservices-api-credentials.json can be used to call REST APIs directly per the instructions mentioned in [API Usage Guide](./howtos/api-usage.md).

 **Example pdfservices-api-credentials.json file**